The fashion industry has more than a few dirty secrets.

 9. Vintage and secondhand clothing brands

-Similar to upcycled clothing brands, vintage businesses take the old and make it new again.
+Like upcycled clothing brands, vintage businesses take the old and make it new again.
 Vintage clothing is inherently sustainable because it requires no new resources and doesn’t contribute to the production waste or impact typical of new clothing manufacturers.
 Successful vintage clothing brands are those that find a niche, whether honing in on a specific decade or altering outdated styles.

 - Fyre Vintage is a curated collection of vintage picks based on the owner’s keen eye for style, mixed with pieces she’s reworked herself.